The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

-\begin{section}{Gieseker-Harder-Narasimhan filtrations for $\rho$-sheaves} The example in Subsection \ref{example: torsion-free sheaves} shows that the leading term HN filtration of a $\rho$-sheaf is analogous to the leading term filtration of a torsion-free sheaf as defined in \cite[\S 5.2]{torsion-freepaper}.
-In this subsection we describe a procedure that iterates the leading term HN filtration in order to construct a finer filtration for $\rho$-sheaves, called the Gieseker-Harder-Narasimhan filtration (GHN filtration).
+\begin{section}{Gieseker-Harder-Narasimhan filtrations for $\rho$-sheaves} In this section we describe a procedure that iterates the leading term HN filtration in order to construct a finer filtration for $\rho$-sheaves, called the Gieseker-Harder-Narasimhan filtration (GHN filtration).
 We prove that this filtration induces a stratification of $\Bun_{\rho}(X)$ by locally closed substacks.

-To understand the notation and constructions in this section, it might help the reader to look beforehand at the examples in Subsections \ref{example: torsion-free sheaves} and \ref{subsection: example HN filtration}.
+To understand the notation and constructions in this section, it might help the reader to look beforehand at the examples at the end of Subsection \ref{subsection: pointwise Gieseker filtration} and in Subsection \ref{subsection: example HN filtration}.

 \begin{subsection}{Lexicographic filtrations} Fix a positive integer $q$.
 We equip the group $\mathbb{Z}^q$ with the lexicographic order where two tuples $\vec{m} = (m_i)_{i=1}^q, \vec{n} = (n_i)_{i=1}^q \in \mathbb{Z}^q$ satisfy $\vec{m} > \vec{n}$ if and only if there exists an index $j$ such that $m_j > n_j$ and $m_i = n_i$ for all $i < j$.
 The lexicographic order endows $\mathbb{Z}^q$ with the structure of a totally well-ordered abelian group.
 For $\vec{m}=(m_1, m_2,\ldots,m_{q-1},m_q)\in \mathbb{Z}^{q}$, we define the successor by $\vec{m}+1:=(m_1, m_2,\ldots,m_{q-1}, m_q+1)$.